dfinity/wg-identity-authentication/topics/icrc_32_sign_challenge.md

 `version` (`text`): The version of the standard used.
 It must match the `version` from the request.

-`identities`: A list of identities the user has selected to share with the relying party.
+`signedChallenge`: Object containing the signed challenge and related data to verify the signature.

 - `publicKey` (`blob`): The DER-encoded public key associated with the identity, derived in accordance with one of [the signature algorithms supported by the IC](https://internetcomputer.org/docs/current/references/ic-interface-spec/#signatures).
 The public key can be used to [derive a self-authenticating principal](https://internetcomputer.org/docs/current/references/ic-interface-spec/#principal).
 - `signature` (`blob`): The signature produced by signing the concatenation of the domain separator `\x13ic-signer-challenge` (UTF-8 encoded) and the challenge with the private key associated with the identity.